AD Architecture

 Resolver and ResolvedView

 resolve does not copy nodes into one graph.
-It builds a logical lookup view over fragments.
+It builds a logical lookup view over graphs.

 Input {